camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 </Tabs>

-#### 2. Configure your deployment
+### 2. Configure your deployment

-##### Enable Enterprise components
+#### Enable Enterprise components

 Some components are not enabled by default in this deployment.
 For more information on how to configure and enable these components, refer to [configuring Enterprise components and Connectors](../../../install.md#configuring-enterprise-components-and-connectors).

-##### Using internal Elasticsearch instead of the managed OpenSearch
+#### Use internal Elasticsearch instead of the managed OpenSearch

 If you do not wish to use a managed OpenSearch service, you can opt to use the internal Elasticsearch deployment.
 This configuration disables OpenSearch and enables the internal Kubernetes Elasticsearch deployment:

 <details>
 <summary>Show configuration changes to disable external OpenSearch usage</summary>